Dani-j/Team2-Pycharm/docs/optimize.md

     ![Navigate](../../assets/images/docs/profile/menu_nav.png "Navigate")

 ---
 Congratulations!
 You have learnt how to optimize your Python application using Pycharm.
-If you have any issues, check out [troubleshooting]({{ site.baseurl }}{% link docs/trouble.md %}).
+If you have any issues, check out [Troubleshooting]({{ site.baseurl }}{% link docs/trouble.md %}).